nogueiraantonio/dscpe-widget-property-editor/README.md

 [webpack-dev-server](https://webpack.js.org/configuration/dev-server/) is the Webpack module that allows Hot Reload when developing.
 This module is responsible for creating the HTTPS server.

-Copy+paste the file `webpack/webpack.config.dev.template.js` in the same location, and rename the copy as `webpack/webpack.config.dev.js`.
+Copy+paste the file `localConfig.template.js` in the same location, and rename the copy as `localConfig.js`.

 > Important: Make sure to **use this file name** so that
 >
 > - the application works as expected
 > - this file is never committed to a repository [(Why?)](https://datree.io/secrets-management-aws/)

-Edit the `webpack/webpack.config.dev.js` configuration file, look for _https_ in the definition of the _devServer_ object.
+Edit the `localConfig.js` _https_ object.
 Replace the following entries with the files you've created with mkcert:

 ```javascript
 devServer: {